dacase/msander/README.md

   * Things that might be useful, but really complicate the code: evb potentials, some parts of adaptive QM/MM, nudged elastic band, constant pH and constant redox potential simulations.
+The API interface has also been removed.

   * Non-periodic 3D-RISM has been removed for now, in an attempt to get the simplest possible RISM code, perhaps as a basis for future GPU work.

+(If you need some of these deleted pieces, use sander from AmberTools instead.)

 * Key pieces of code that are still there, and being emphasized: